scottgonzalez/grunt-wordpress/README.md

 Finally, copy `grunt-wordpress.js` in to your WordPress install as a plugin.

+Resources are uploaded to `/gw-resources/{HOST_NAME}/`, so if you'd like a friendlier name, you'll need to setup a redirect in your web server.

 If you have problems uploading resources, check the [Permissive Uploads](#permissive-uploads) section.

 ## API